bcgov/range-web/README.md

 Builds all files for Semantic UI including js, css, and assets.
 Build tool settings are stored in semantic.json.

 ## Routing & Code Splitting
-This project takes advantage of [React Router: Declarative Routing With React.js](https://github.com/ReactTraining/react-router) for routing.
+This project takes advantage of [React Router v4: Declarative Routing With React.js](https://github.com/ReactTraining/react-router) for routing.
 This helps authentication with different roles, code splitting, dynamic route matching and so on.

-Create React App (from 1.0 onwards) allows us to dynamically import parts of our app using the `import()` proposal.
+Create React App allows us to dynamically import parts of our app(code splitting) to reduce initial load time using the `import()` proposal.
 Related reference can be found [here](https://serverless-stack.com/chapters/code-splitting-in-create-react-app.html).

 ## Styling
 * Post-Processing CSS